CommonAccord/Site-Org/Doc/Boehmig/series-seed/preferred-stock-investment-agreement-exh-b.md

 4.2.=[01/Agt/Bit/Outline/1.Sec]

-4.3.Ti=Assignment of Company’s Preemptive Rights
+4.3.Ti=Assignment of CompanyÂ’s Preemptive Rights

 4.3.sec={The_Company} shall obtain at or prior to the {Initial_Closing}, and shall maintain, a right of first refusal with respect to transfers of shares of {Common_Stock} by each holder thereof, subject to certain standard exceptions.
 If {the_Company} elects not to exercise its right of first refusal with respect to a proposed transfer of {the_Company}'s outstanding securities by any {Key_Holder}, {the_Company} shall assign such right of first refusal to the {Major_Purchaser}s.
 In the event of such assignment, each {Major_Purchaser} shall have a right to purchase that portion of the securities proposed to be transferred by such {Key_Holder} equal to the ratio of (a) the number of shares of {the_Company}'s {Common_Stock} issued or issuable upon conversion of the shares of {Series_Seed_Preferred_Stock} owned by such {Major_Purchaser}, to (b) the number of shares of {the_Company}'s {Common_Stock} issued or issuable upon conversion of the shares of {Series_Seed_Preferred_Stock} owned by all {Major_Purchasers}.